Where to See Santa at Walt Disney World

 Santa Claus appears at EPCOT in multiple ways.
 During the Festival of the Holidays, EPCOT comes alive with holiday cheer.
 Each World Showcase pavilion has a Holiday Storyteller, sharing the history and origin of international holiday traditions, in many entertaining ways.

-There are three holiday storytellers that resemble Santa Claus.
-In the United Kingdom Pavilion, France Pavilion, and Norway Pavilion these storytellers are similar to our modern day version of Santa.
+Three holiday storytellers resemble Santa Claus.
+In the United Kingdom Pavilion, France Pavilion, and Norway Pavilion these storytellers are similar to our modern-day version of Santa.

 Each performance lasts about fifteen minutes, and the storytellers perform on a small stage not far from the main promenade.
 This makes it easy to grab something to eat or drink from a nearby Holiday Kitchen while you watch the storyteller.